-The prophet Ezekiel begins his book of the same name "in the 30th year" (which likely referenced his age at the time - Ezekiel 1:1).
+The prophet Ezekiel begins his book of the same name in the thirtieth year (which likely referenced his age at the time - Ezekiel 1:1).
 It is at this time he receives his first recorded vision from God, known as the "wheel in the middle of a wheel" or "wheel within a wheel" vision.

 Abraham was promised that if God found at least thirty righteous people in Sodom and Gomorrah he would not destroy the cities (Genesis 18:30).

 Joseph, a type of Jesus, was thirty years old when Egypt's Pharaoh placed him in charge over all that he ruled.
-King David also, when he began to reign over Israel, was thirty years old (2Samuel 5:4).
+King David also, when he began to reign over Israel, was this age (2Samuel 5:4).

 Both the death of Aaron and Moses was mourned by the children of Israel for thirty days (Numbers 20:29, Deuteronomy 34:8).

 In 30 A.D. the New Testament church is born.
 It started in Jerusalem on the day of Pentecost (Sunday, May 28) when God's spirit initially came upon 120 individuals celebrating the Feast day.
 Later in the day an additional 3,000 were baptized, received God's Holy Spirit, and became Christians (Acts 2).